Aviation Tours

 Overnight Desert Cave Hotel – Underground Room.

-Continuing our tour, we depart Coober Pedy for William Creek, passing by the lake that has the longest place name in Australia, Lake Cadibarrawirracanna.
+We depart Coober Pedy and pass over the lake that has the longest place name in Australia, Lake Cadibarrawirracanna.

-After lunch take a quick bus tour and learn about the unique history of the pub and town, as we head out to the famous Birdsville Racecourse.
+As we arrive back in the state of Queensland, we have the opportunity for lunch at the iconic Birdsville pub as well as a look around town.
+After lunch take a bus tour and learn about the unique history of the pub and town, as we head out to the famous Birdsville Racecourse.
 We may even get the opportunity to head out to the famous Big Red Bash sand hills, located just outside Birdsville.
 Here you will have panoramic views of these incredible dunes, as you walk through the red, wind formed landscape.
 (Weather dependant).

 Overnight The Rocks Motel – Deluxe Room.

-The morning is spent with our local guide who will explain some of the highlights of Charleville.
+Our day in Charleville is spent with our local guide who will show you some of the highlights of the town and visit many of the unique attractions.

 You will experience for yourself what life was like for the 3500 United States Army Air Force personnel stationed in Charleville, as you visit the World War II Secret Base with its interactive displays.
 Some displays include ocean voyages, Top Secret information, classified missions, wartime romances, command a bombing raid, and much more.

-Early afternoon, after covering over 4,154 kilometres, and visiting the best of three states, our last leg departs Roma bound for Brisbane.
-Returning home with many cherished memories of the incredible Lake Eyre and the unique opal towns of the Outback.
+Departing late afternoon, after covering over 4,154 kilometres, and visiting the best of three states, our last leg departs Charleville.
+Homeward bound with many cherished memories of the incredible Lake Eyre and the unique opal towns of the Outback.